 Similar to eggnog, but of course without the eggs, it is the perfect twist to a classic drink.

-A creamy, milky coconut drink originated in Haiti, is one of our many delicacies.
+A creamy, milky coconut drink originated in Haiti and is one of our many delicacies.

 Haitian typically enjoys kremas with a good Haitian cake.
 Some would even pour the kremas unto the cake.